-On November 10, 2021, the U.S. Supreme Court will hear oral arguments in a case with critical implications for the Highway Beautification Act.
+On November 10, 2021, at 10 am EST, the U.S. Supreme Court will hear oral arguments in a case with critical implications for the Highway Beautification Act.
 City of Austin v.
 Reagan Advertising considers whether regulation of billboards (“off-premise” signs) violates the First Amendment rights of advertising companies.
 The final ruling is expected in early 2022.

 The docket is posted here.

 Oral arguments are currently closed to the public, but you can listen to them live on the Supreme Court’s website here.

 If you miss the live session, audio recordings of each case are posted on the Court’s website on the day of the hearing here.